sebastian-software/edgestack/readme.md

 [appveyor]: https://ci.appveyor.com/project/swernerx/edgestack/branch/master

-A NodeJS V6 Universal React Boilerplate with an Amazing Developer Experience.
+A NodeJS v6 Universal React Stack with tons of recent technologies bundled into an easy to use and adapt solution.

 ## TOC